IoT development is widely in demand, with 60% of organizations heavily using IoT and 31%…

 In this Zigbee vs Z-Wave debate, however, one of these may be the more suitable option for your upcoming smart home projects.

 But First, What is Zigbee?

-Before getting to the technical aspects, let’s address the elephant in the room – that name.
+Before getting to the technical aspects of Zigbee vs Z-Wave, let’s address the elephant in the room – that name.